 Mary Poppins Attraction | Epcot UK

 All the rage at D23, the new “Mary Poppins Attraction” in Epcot UK had absolutely NO construction started when we visited in March 2020.
-This one may be delayed or cancelled completely.
+This one may be delayed or canceled completely.
+Plans indefinitely delayed or canceled.

 Spaceship Earth Refurbishment | Epcot

-The Spaceship Earth Refurbishment was supposed to take 2 years, reopening for Epcot’s 45th Anniversary in 2022.
+The Spaceship Earth Refurbishment was supposed to take 2 years, reopening for Epcot’s 40th Anniversary in 2022.
 It officially closed with the parks ( previously slated for May 26, 2020.)
-Even now, we don’t know that this ride improvement will take priority over other higher profile projects.
+But will be reopening when the parks open this year.
+Even now, we don’t know that this ride improvement will take priority over other higher-profile projects.
 The essential work here was to string a story light ( lots and lots of lights) throughout the ride.
 Then the light would glow and interact with your time machine as you moved along.
-While this may not be the only refurbishment element, it surely will be the most time consuming.
-Most likely delayed.
+While this may not be the only refurbishment element, it surely will be the most time-consuming.
+Refurbishment indefinitely delayed or canceled.

 Gran Fiesta Tour Coco Overlay

 Still on the docket to get a refurbishment is the Gran Fiesta Tour featuring the Three Caballeros.
-Though it’s transformation into a Coco themed ride may once again get pushed back.
-Or cancelled.
+A Coco-themed overlay is planned, though its transformation may once again get pushed back.
+Or canceled.
 A low priority refurbishment, we still do expect to see something updated here by 2022.

 Walt Disney World Construction Projects